-- The new exams are graded 1 to 9, with 9 being the top grade.
+- The new exams are graded from 9 to 1, with 9 being the top grade.
 According to the Department for Education, broadly the same proportion of students will achieve a grade 4 and above as currently achieve a grade C. Broadly the same proportion of students will achieve a grade 7 and above as currently achieve an A or higher.

 - As well as the new grading system, there have been other major changes.
-Firstly the modular courses backed by most teachers have been replaced by a linear approach .with a traditional end of course examination –another feature of the O-level.
+Firstly the modular courses backed by most teachers have been replaced by a linear approach, with a traditional end of course examination –another feature of the O-level.
 Course work will continue to play a significant part in the assessment of many creative and expressive subjects like drama and music, but even in these areas, more formal assessment is being introduced.

 - The content of the new courses has also been overhauled.
-According to the Department for Education ‘new GCSEs will set expectations that match and exceed those in the highest performing jurisdictions’4.
+According to the Department for Education ‘new GCSEs will set expectations that match and exceed those in the highest performing jurisdictions’5.
 The emphasis will be on what is considered to be the ‘core knowledge’ for each subject

 - To count in school performance tables alongside the new GCSEs, vocational qualifications have also been required to adopt more ‘academic’ types of learning and assessment.
 In future a vocational course, for example a BTEC First can only count as one, rather than multiple GCSEs.

 - In addition to all of these changes the status of various individual GCSE subjects will likely be determined by whether they have been included in the EBacc.
 Those that are not, may struggle to secure a place in a school’s curriculum offer and if they do, receive less funding.
-Many educationalists are concerned for example, that creative arts and practical subjects will be squeezed out –with the NUT’s own surveys and research carried out by Kings College London, on its behalf, indicating similar concerns from teachers.
-Figures from exam bodies show entries falling in creative and performing arts and for technical subjects5
+Many educationalists are concerned that creative arts and practical subjects will be squeezed out –with the NUT’s own surveys and research carried out by Kings College London, on its behalf, indicating similar concerns from teachers.
+Figures from exam bodies show entries falling in creative and performing arts and for technical subjects.6

 1Ofqual, (May 2013) Perceptions of A levels, GCSEs and Other Qualifications – Wave 11.Coventry: Ofqual